 If you run across a free sample or freebie that requires you to answer pages upon pages of survey questions or sign up for trial offers, run far, far away as quickly as you can.

-These are signs of a freebie scam and you'll want to avoid them.
-Either the person is running a website so they can make affiliate money when you sign up for programs or they are trying to steal your information.
+These are signs of a freebie scam, so you'll want to avoid them.
+Either the person is running a website so they can make affiliate money when you sign up for programs, or they are trying to steal your information.

 Privacy and Free Samples Surveys

 There are the occasional legitimate free samples that will ask you a few survey questions.
-They do this to either see if you qualify for a free sample or so they can get more information about who wants to try their product.
+They do this to either see if you qualify or so they can get more information about who wants to try their product.